-HIS 370 - The United State Since 1940
+HIS 370 - The United State Since 1945

-A study of the progress of the United States since 1940, this course places emphasis on the impact of World War II, the Cold War, the Vietnam War, and the War in Iraqi on American society, as well as an understanding of various movements of social change, such as civil rights, student protests, and the women's movement.
+A study of the United States since 1945 with emphasis on the impact of the cold War, the Vietnam War, and the War in Iraq on American society, as well as an understanding of various movements of social change, such as civil rights, student protests, and the women's movement.
 Prerequisites: HIS 201, 202.
 Offered on sufficient demand.